 What action can you take to best support your employees?

 People are unlikely to come forward and ask for help unless they already know that some support is available.
 This could be as simple as signposting to resources outside of your organisation such as a charity-run or free national helpline.
 It is likely that, even if your organisation does not have a stand-alone bereavement policy, there would be existing support pathways available that might be of significant assistance.
-This could include an EAP (which can offer psychological support and counselling), your Occupational Health service, (for support with fitness to work), or the embedded services that form part of your Group Risk policies.
-Our team can build your existing support pathways into an updated strategy.

-The Kubler-Ross Change Curve^ illustrates that grief encompasses several various stages, and that people do not always move through them in a linear progression.
+The Kubler-Ross Change Curve illustrates that grief encompasses several various stages, and that people do not always move through them in a linear progression.
 With this in mind, it’s crucial that your bereavement strategy has an element of flexibility so that it can more effectively meet the needs of your employees.
 For example, different individuals may prefer different working provisions and different levels of communication.
 Furthermore, regularly taking feedback from your employees and then using this to develop your offering will ensure that your strategy is dynamic.

 A culture of openness will help reduce the stigma attached to asking for support, meaning more employees can receive the help that they need and deserve.
 This culture brings “psychological safety” to the entire workforce; something that is widely believed to be one of the five key elements which allow a team to excel.
 When your employees feel that they are free to choose to be open about difficult or personal issues such as grief, the whole workforce will benefit from this cultural shift.
 Focus groups have found that it is important to employees that their colleagues are treated fairly.